 - KIT days will not affect the maternity allowance or the SMP.

 - They can be used for any work-related activity and working for part of a day should count as one day’s work.

 - You can make reasonable contact during the maternity leave, for example, to discuss the nanny’s return to work.

 Nannytax and Maternity Pay

 We can fully assist you through the process of your nanny’s maternity leave and will claim the Statutory Maternity Pay from HMRC on your behalf.
 Our experienced payroll specialists will continue to provide payslips throughout the maternity leave.
 This can also be applied to adoption and paternity pay.
-Plus we can seamlessly set any replacement or temporary cover nanny on your existing Nannytax account.
+Plus we can seamlessly set up a replacement or temporary cover nanny on your existing Nannytax account – additional fees apply.